AshishKapoor/sales/README.md

-# 🚀 Advanced Django Blueprint
+# 🚀 Create DRF App

 A modern Django project blueprint designed with developer productivity and best practices in mind.